Analysis | Winners and losers from the Democratic presidential debate’s first night

 Winners

 Elizabeth Warren: The Massachusetts senator went into the debate with the biggest target on her back as the highest-polling candidate onstage.
 But she largely skated.
 Other candidates didn’t seem to have the appetite to put her on the spot.
-After the first question, Sen. Amy Klobuchar (D-Minn.), Former Texas congressman Beto O’Rourke and Sen. Cory Booker (D-N.J.) all got a chance to offer differences with Warren on her proposals — free college, a huge tax increase on the wealthy, and breaking up big companies, respectively.
+After the first question, Sen. Amy Klobuchar (D-Minn.), former Texas congressman Beto O’Rourke and Sen. Cory Booker (D-N.J.) all got a chance to offer differences with Warren on her proposals — free college, a huge tax increase on the wealthy and breaking up big companies, respectively.
 None of them took the bait, with only Klobuchar offering a quibble — the idea that taxpayers pay for rich kids’ tuition — and even she didn’t actually tie that to Warren’s proposal.
 From that point on, Warren got a pass.
 And she used her platform to do what she has done to great effect on the campaign trail: talk about her bold, liberal policy ideas.
 It’s about the best she could have hoped for after being slotted onto the Joe Biden- and Bernie Sanders-free debate stage

 Julián Castro: For someone on the periphery of much of the 2020 debate, he made a splash.
 He made a strong statement about the father and daughter who drowned earlier this week in the Rio Grande, saying everyone should be “pissed off” about it.
 Later, after a joust with O’Rourke on immigration, other candidates emphasized their agreement with Castro.
 It’s a great sign when other candidates are straining to show they agree with you.